 You may even notice that they are panting a lot too.

-These bouts of hyperactivity times are different from them playing.
-You will notice they seem painful and uncomfortable.
 This would be a reason that you would need to monitor your Great Dane for any other problems and take them to your vet.

 Sign #6 – Panting

-Great Danes pant for Many reasons, and not feeling well is one of them.
+Great Danes pant for many reasons, and not feeling well is one of them.
 When your dog is panting more, it could be a sign that they are sick or in a lot of pain.
 When they get a stomachache, they pant a lot because they are in a lot of pain.

-Another reason for excessive panting that is seen in a Great Dane is that they may have been outside too long out and may have become overheated.
+Another reason for excessive panting that is seen in a Great Dane is that they may have been outside too long and may have become overheated.
 Dogs do not sweat the same way that people do, so panting is a way to cool themselves.

 A Great Dane that has been left outside for too long may develop heatstroke.
 Your Great Dane would need to see a vet for IV fluids and monitoring for other heatstroke problems.